falcosecurity/falco-website/content/en/blog/tidal-registry-release/index.md

 This rule can be surfaced in Tidal Community Edition's Product Registry [here](https://app.tidalcyber.com/capability/fd02337e-cf6b-5523-945e-c6619b9839b6-Run%20shell%20untrusted).

 In order to find credentials, the attacker directly accessed IMDS.
 IMDS v1 is the version used by default when creating older versions of self-managed clusters or EC2 instances in AWS.
-It’s used to configure and manage machines.
+It's used to configure and manage machines.

 Retrieving AWS temporary security credentials bound to the EC2 instance role from IMDS v1 is a very well-known practice.
 The attacker was looking to discover the IAM role bound to the worker instance in order to obtain the AccessKeyId, SecretAccessKey, and temporary token.